sjkp/onelogin-oauth-angular2-webapi/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

+The folder WebAPI contains a backend that shows how to create an API that only can be called by users that can present a JWT token from the OneLogin IdP.

+To test the app with onelogin a public url must be used.
+Ngrok.io can be used to setup a tunnel to localhost.

+When doing so be sure to run `ng serve --public d06c716a.ngrok.io`

+### Links
+How to setup OneLogin for OpenIdConnect https://developers.onelogin.com/openid-connect/connect-to-onelogin OneLogin openid connect configuration (replace dg-dev with your domain) https://dg-dev.onelogin.com/oidc/.well-known/openid-configuration
+Angular2 Library used for OpenIDConnect/OAuth2: https://github.com/manfredsteyer/angular-oauth2-oidc
+Backend is the sample from Auth0 https://auth0.com/docs/quickstart/backend/webapi-owin

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.